barryclark/jekyll-now/_posts/2016-08-10-Open-Source-Eloqua-App-Service.md

 header-img: "images/bg-post.old.jpg"
 ---

+[Here is our Open Source][github] project on Github after some digging into Eloqua documentation and building some docker files.
+Take a couple of minutes and read the entire story.

 Some time ago... the story of building an [Eloqua App][eloqua app] begins.
 First, [Bogdan][bogdan] (one of my colleagues) starts to investigate what can be done and after digging and digging in the old and new documentation he realizes what it’s possible.
 After 2 weeks of building and debugging the first version of our Eloqua App appears.

 Our Eloqua App is a service meant to provide a small box in a campaign which can receive a list of contacts from the campaign and deliver emails with a form with their data.
 We are using Eloqua to create different Marketing Campaigns and in case you are not familiar with it you can have a look at the [official Oracle Page][Oracle].